Bild KITEuropa-Park

 After Arrival:

-• Register Residence: Within the first two weeks after arriving in Karlsruhe, you must register your residence at the local Bürgerbüro (citizens' office).
-This is necessary in order to have a valid address in Germany and is important for enrollment, opening bank accounts, and other administrative purposes.
+• Register your Residence: You must register your residence at the local Bürgerbüro (citizens' office) within the first two weeks of arriving in Karlsruhe.
+This is necessary in order to have a valid German address and is important for opening a bank account and other handling other administrative purposes.

-• Enrollment: By enrolling at KIT, you are officially registered as a student at the university.
-This includes submitting all required documents, paying the semester fees, and fulfilling all admission requirements.
-After successful enrollment, you will receive a student ID and be eligible to attend classes and take exams.
+• Enrollment: By enrolling at KIT, you officially register as a student.
+This involves submitting all the necessary documents, paying the semester fees, and meeting all the admission requirements.
+Once you have enrolled successfully, you will receive your student ID card, which will allow you to attend courses and take exams.

-• Open a Bank Account: A German bank account makes it easier to manage finances while studying.
-It allows online payments for rent, insurance, and other bills.
-In addition, refunds, such as the remaining part of the Guarantee Fund payment for the residence permit, can only be transferred to a German account.
+• Open a Bank Account: Having a German bank account makes managing your finances much easier during your studies.
+You can pay your rent, insurance and other bills online.
+Refunds, such as the unused portion of the security deposit for your residence permit, can only be transferred to a German account.

-• Activate KIT Account and Student ID: The KIT account is a personal access for students and employees at Karlsruhe Institute of Technology (KIT) that is used for various IT services.
-This includes email accounts, library access, and other online university services.
-The KIT student ID is the official identification card for students.
-It serves as proof of your status as an enrolled student and provides access to facilities such as the library or the computing center.
+• Activate your KIT Account and Student ID card: Your KIT account gives you personal access to various IT services, such as email as well as other online resources.
+The student ID card serves as your official identification at KIT.
+It confirms your student status and gives you access to facilities such as the library and the computing center.

 • Activate Campus Management: The Campus Management Portal at KIT is an online platform for managing study and administrative matters.
-Students can use the portal to view their study plans, register for exams, check grades, book courses, and access important documents.
-It also provides functions for managing personal data and communicating with the university.
+Students can use the portal to view their study plans, register for exams, access their grades, book courses, and download important documents.
+The portal also enables users to manage their personal data and communicate with the university.

-• ILIAS: Get to know the central platform for organizing and managing courses and learning materials.
-ILIAS provides access to important learning materials and is used by instructors for communication with students.
+• ILIAS: Get to know ILIAS, the central platform for organizing and managing courses and study materials.
+ILIAS provides access to essential learning resources and enables lecturers to communicate with students.

-• Extend your Residence Permit: An international student must extend their residence permit to legally stay in Germany for the entire duration of their studies.
-The extension is required when the original residence permit expires and the studies are not yet completed.
-This ensures the student's legal status and allows continued stay and access to educational and other facilities in Germany.
+• Extend your Residence Permit: International student must extend their residence permit to legally stay in Germany for the duration of their studies.
+An extension is necessary if the original residence permit expires before the end of the study program.
+This ensures the students' legal status and continued access to educational and other facilities in Germany.